-Please note that as for the EOI, the follow-on funding tick box and text box will not be accessible to anyone involved in the assessment of proposals.
+As for the EOI, the follow-on funding tick box and text box will not be accessible to anyone involved in the assessment of proposals.

-Section 1b: Contact person and Other Investigators
+Section 1b: Contact Person and Other Investigators

 Same as the EOI.
 All information, including the agreement of all investigators, will be carried through to the Full Proposal round.